 Life insurers invest primarily in corporate bonds but also significantly in corporate equities.
 Besides annuities and life insurance products, life insurers may offer other types of financial services such as asset management.

-The life/health insurance industry’s cash and invested assets totaled $3.7 trillion in 2015, according to S&P Global Market Intelligence.
-Almost three-quarters of these assets were invested in bonds (see page __).
+The life/health insurance industry’s cash and invested assets totaled $3.9 trillion in 2016, according to S&P Global Market Intelligence.
+Almost three-quarters of these assets were invested in bonds (see chart, Investments, Life/Health Insurers, 2014-2016.
 About 11 percent of life insurers' assets were held in real estate loans.

 ($ billions, end of year)